NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Black Pearl).md

 **Bulk** 0; **Size** med
 **Usage** worn

 This black pearl sparkles with light.
-The resonant power allows you to cast [[Spells/Sending|Sending]] once per day.
+The resonant power allows you to cast [[Sending|Sending]] once per day.

 * * *